clairemcwhite/clairemcwhite.github.io/_pages/about.md

 ---

-## Consulting
+## Availability

-Claire McWhite is available for consulting in protein language models, single-cell language models, and bioinformatics, including building intuition for how protein and single-cell foundation models work internally, and applications of language models to biological problems.
+Claire McWhite is available for consulting, advising, and talks in protein language models, single-cell language models, and bioinformatics, including building intuition for how protein and single-cell foundation models work internally, and applications of language models to biological problems.

 Please reach out at clairemcwhite@arizona.edu.